ajaysagarn/chore-crunch/README.md

         ]
     }

-Once the table has been created modify the application.properties file under "src/main/resources" to add the table name, aws credentials and the URL endpoint for dynamoDB.
+Once the table has been created modify the 'application.properties' file under "src/main/resources" to add the table name, aws credentials and the URL endpoint for dynamoDB.